mardix/Voodoo/ReadMe.md

 ---

-VoodooPHP is created by Mardix and released under the MIT License.
+VoodooPHP was created by Mardix and released under the MIT License.

 Enjoy!

+(c) 2012 Mardix

 ---